 I don’t have a crystal ball.
 But there were clear signs of where asset prices were heading.
-I invested accordingly.
+So I invested my money accordingly.

 Where things go from here

-“Once consumer confidence returns the cost of living will increase.” ~Liquid, August 2020
+But I wrote that, “once consumer confidence returns the cost of living will increase.”

 Well today that consumer confidence is coming back.
 Restrictions are being lifted.
-Wheels on cars are spinning again working extra hard.
-That’s why they’re always tired.
 A massive $1.9 trillion stimulus package is hitting the U.S. economy.

 This suggests higher inflation is just around the corner.
 In fact, it’s already showing up in many aspects of our lives – from housing to lumber prices.
 Even the S&P 500 index has seen 13 new all-time highs since the start of this year.

 Evidence is mounting that we will see a higher consumer price index this coming summer.
 You read it here first.